RedisLabs/redislabs-docs/content/modules/redisgraph/redisgraph-quickstart.md

 You can also use [functions](https://redis.io/commands/graph.query/#functions) to create more complex queries.

-To check how many riders represent team Honda, use the `count` function:
+For example, you can use the `count` function to check how many riders represent team Honda:

 ```sh
 127.0.0.1:12543> GRAPH.QUERY MotoGP "MATCH (r:Rider)-[:rides]->(t:Team {name:'Honda'}) RETURN count(r)"